- Teacher stress leads to teacher burnout… and sometimes, leaving the profession.

 Once you have allowed yourself the freedom and permission to take care of yourself, you must decide what that care looks like and then you must act on that plan.

 Knowing that self-care is important is completely useless unless you are willing to implement the techniques and strategies necessary to reduce the stress, anxiety, and tension.
 Only then will you improve the self-care that allows you to renew, recharge, and rejuvenate, so you can be your best for yourself and others.
+You could also choose to take stress-relieving supplements that have porcine glandular extracts in them such as Adrenal Rebuilder and alike, to help cope with your stress.

 Tip #3 to Cope with Stress: Grace